 To convert leads in bulk

-- In Sell, click Leads (
+- On the Sell sidebar, click the Leads (

-), then click the check box next to the name of the leads that you want to convert.
+) icon, then click the check box next to the name of the leads that you want to convert.

 - (Optional) Make any modifications to the lead name and company prior to the conversion.

-- When you have selected all of the leads or contacts that you want to convert, click Convert at the top of the list.
+- When you have selected all of the leads or contacts that you want to convert,

 You will see a dialog similar to the one for converting a single lead.
 You won’t have the option to edit the lead name and company.